 The European Union (EU) is a brotherhood of 28-member states which started from a tiny gang of six neighboring states in 1951.
 By the magical powers of the Treaty of Maastricht, it then grew into a large economic and political bloc, making it the largest economic region in the world.
 Talk about playing a huge role in international trade and global economic affairs!

-Among these EU member states, seventeen countries adopted the euro (EUR) as their common currency.
+Among these EU member states, eighteen countries adopted the euro (EUR) as their common currency.
 These nations comprise the euro zone, which is also called the European Monetary Union (EMU) or Euroland.

 Aside from adopting a common currency, these nations also share the same monetary policy set by the European Central Bank (ECB).